PascalBod/stm32-dev-en-presentation/README.md

-# stm32-dev-en-presentation
+# Bare metal software development for STM32

-Provides an overview of how to develop a bare metal application for an STM32 microcontroller
+This presentation provides an overview of how to develop a bare metal application for an STM32 microcontroller.